 2019 Winner of Mile High Blues Society Best Self-Produced CD ("Don't Call Me Baby")

-Finalist 2019 Colorado Blues Society International Blues Challenge
+Finalist 2016 and 2019 Colorado Blues Society International Blues Challenge

 During a recent radio interview, the interviewer asked, “Who is the band leader?”
 We looked at each other and shrugged...

 50 SHADES OF BLUE is truly a collaborative, democratic band (except for the fact that Doc books nearly all the gigs, manages the live sound, does all the social media work and manages the website🙄).
 Like all democracies our creative process can be noisy and even contentious.
 But the end result is always better than any one of us had imagined in the first place!

 You take some of Dan Crecco’s New Orleans tinged drums and percussion, add Christine Webb’s soulful vocals and solid bass lines, then throw in Doc Seely’s mastery of all things with six strings, and you have yourself a savory gumbo of funkilicious blues and R&B!!